aevyrie/bevy_mod_picking/README.md

 ### Interacting with Meshes

-To get mouseover and mouseclick events, as well as built-in highlighting and selection state, you will need to add the `InteractableMesh` plugin.
+To get mouseover and mouseclick events, as well as built-in highlighting and selection state, you will need to add the `InteractablePickingPlugin` plugin.
 This is intentionally left optional, in case you only need pick intersection results.

 ```rust
 // Add this below the PickingPlugin line